 The Climate Resolve Action and the CBD/CNPS Action collectively allege that LA County failed to properly follow the procedures and requirements of CEQA and the California Planning and Zoning Law.
 The Climate Resolve Action and the CBD/CNPS Action have been deemed "related" and have been consolidated for adjudication before the judge presiding over the Climate Resolve Action.
 The Climate Resolve Action and CBD/CNPS Action seek to invalidate the Centennial Approvals and require LA County to revise the environmental documentation related to the Centennial project.
 The court held three consolidated hearings for the CBD/CNPS Action and Climate Resolve Action on September 30, 2020, November 13, 2020, and January 8, 2021.
 On April 5, 2021 the court issued its decision denying the petition for writ of mandate by CBD/CNPS and granting the petition for writ of mandate filed by Climate Resolve.
 In granting Climate Resolve's petition, the court found three specific areas where the EIR for the project was lacking.
 The court ruled that California's Cap-and-Trade Program cannot be used as a compliance pathway for mitigating greenhouse gas (GHG) impacts for the project and therefore further ruled that additional analysis will be required related to all feasible mitigation of GHG impacts.
 The court also found that the EIR must provide additional analysis and explanation of how wildland fire risk on lands outside of the project site, posed by on-site ignition sources, is mitigated to less than significant.
 On April 19, 2021 CBD filed a motion for reconsideration with the court on the denial of their petition for writ of mandate.
 The hearing on this motion originally scheduled for August 13, 2021, has tentatively been rescheduled to December 1, 2021.
 As of the date of this report, final judgment has not yet been issued by the court for either the CBD/CNPS or Climate Resolve actions.
+Final judgment is scheduled to be lodged with the court on November 30, 2021.
 Once final judgments are entered, appellate litigation may follow.
-To the extent there may be an adverse outcome of the claims still pending as descr
+To the extent there may be an adverse outcome of the claims still pending as described above, the monetary value cannot be estimated at this time.